 The Surfrider Foundation recognizes that beaches are unique coastal environments with ecological, recreational and economic value.
 The Surfrider Foundation further recognizes that beaches are a public resource and should be held in the public trust.
-As human activities and development in coastal areas increase, the need for preservation of beaches becomes ever more apparent.
+As human activities, coastal development, and sea level rise increase, the need for preservation of beaches becomes ever more apparent.

-"Hazards" occur when naturally dynamic coastal processes encounter static human development, and when humans interfere with marine and littoral systems.
+“Hazards” occur when naturally dynamic coastal processes encounter static human development, and when humans interfere with marine and littoral systems.
+Coastal hazards are also associated with extreme weather events exacerbated by a changing climate.
 The Surfrider Foundation is working proactively to promote conservation and responsible coastal management that avoid creation of coastal hazards or erosion problems.
 The Surfrider Foundation supports coastal research and science-based management of coastal resources to promote sustainable, long term planning and preservation of beach environments.

 This policy is general in nature; the Surfrider Foundation recognizes that every specific case must be evaluated in the context of its local setting.

 Beaches are often perceived as separate habitats, but in reality are small parts of much larger coastal ecosystems.
 These systems include watersheds, wetlands, and nearshore marine environments.

 Beaches are dynamic in nature and change on multiple temporal and spatial scales.
 These changes are therefore difficult to predict with certainty.

 Beaches are narrowing due to coastal armoring, sea level rise, and increased storm activity caused by climate change.

 The Surfrider Foundation hereby advocates actions to promote long term beach preservation for the benefit of the public.

 Coastal areas that are free of development should be protected via proactive means that do not interrupt coastal processes.
 These include: